cmda-bt/be-course-18-19/week-3.md

 *   Add new users to an overview list of people
 *   Make users enter their hobbies and interests
 *   Etc.

+Try to break down in small functionalities and think about what steps you need to complete.
+* How do you render (send) data inside of your template?
+* Do you need to create a form as a `partial` with the corresonpding `attributes`?
+* What type of request do you need to send?
+Is a `post` needed?
+* Any packages from `npm` you can use?
+Maybe [`slug`](https://www.npmjs.com/package/slug), [`body-parser`](https://www.npmjs.com/package/multer) or [`multer`](https://www.npmjs.com/package/multer)?

+Commit your work early and often.
+Push your work to GitHub.
+Don’t worry if it’s not perfect.
+Try and get as far as you can.

 ### Hand in